minion26/client-server/README.md

     - "quit".
 - no function in the "exec()" family (or other similar, like popen(), system()...) will be used to execute some system commands that offer the same functionalities;
 - the communication among processes will be done using all of the following communication mechanisms: pipes, fifos, and socketpairs.

-Observations:
-- deadline: the 5th week laboratory
-- any fraud attempt, depending on severity, will lead to the student's expelling proposal or a negative score.